 Colouring eggs red is one of the many beautiful traditions we have for Easter.
 There are quite a few legends about why we dye eggs red for Easter.
 One of them says that, when Jesus was crucified, a woman who was passing by carrying a basket of eggs stopped to look at Jesus.
 She put the basket next to the cross and blood poured over the eggs, colouring them in red.

 Special egg colour can be bought, quite cheaply too, but then, that’s not really healthy.
 After all it’s chemical, so better use natural ingredients.
 You still get a lovely colour though.

-How do you colour eggs naturally using onions skin?
+How TO colour eggs naturally using onions skin

 Unlike other countries, in Romania we don’t really eat chocolate eggs for Easter, but real eggs dyed in different colours.
 The eggs are usually dyed on Maundy Thursday, but any other day closer to Easter would do too.

 If I organise myself well, which I hardly ever do, a few days before I start colouring the eggs, I keep the onions skins rather than throwing them away whenever I cook a dish that asks for onions.
 In this way I don’t need to peel them all off at once.
 If not, I peel them off, then chop the onions, and freeze them into separate freezer bags to be used at later dates.

 Note!
 Make sure you gently wash and dry the eggs before adding them to the pan, if the eggs are not 100% clean, the colouring might not be even.